-Nigeria: Energy Infrastructure Firestorm Posted by jeffvail on March 11, 2007 - 11:10am Topic: Supply/Production Tags: energy insurgency, free-market insurgency, guerrilla entrepreneurs, ijaw, infrastructure attacks, infrastructure protection, infrastructure targeting, mend, niger delta, nigeria, oil, oil insurgency, oil wars, terror premium [list all tags] When a fire becomes sufficiently intense, its heat creates a rising column of air so strong that surrounding air is drawn into the void, creating a draft that sustains and intensifies the fire.
+Nigeria: Energy Infrastructure Firestorm Posted by jeffvail on July 8, 2007 - 10:44am Topic: Supply/Production Tags: energy insurgency, free-market insurgency, guerrilla entrepreneurs, ijaw, infrastructure attacks, infrastructure protection, infrastructure targeting, mend, niger delta, nigeria, oil, oil insurgency, oil wars, terror premium [list all tags] This story was originally posted 3/11/2007, here is a link to the original if you would like to see the old comment thread.
+When a fire becomes sufficiently intense, its heat creates a rising column of air so strong that surrounding air is drawn into the void, creating a draft that sustains and intensifies the fire.
 It becomes a self-sustaining, self-intensifying organism: a firestorm.
 The violence in Nigeria's delta region has become a firestorm, and the consequences of this transformation will fundamentally impact that nation's ability to export oil.
 Recent events in the delta region have transitioned the violence there from a negative-feedback loop where there was a disincentive to militants to shut in too high a portion of Nigeria's oil exports to a positive-feedback loop where militants will compete to completely destroy Nigeria's capacity to export oil.